 We get a lot of requests for guidance on creating dateless timelines in PowerPoint.
 These are usually project charts or event timelines that do not yet have specific dates determined (e.g. start date, milestone dates), and they are most often used to illustrate a project in concept phase or to provide a project template.
-For example pitching an idea to sponsors where the start date will be determined once the project charter has been funded, or in the illustration below modeling a possible itinerary out.
+For example pitching an idea to sponsors where the start date will be determined once the project charter has been funded, or – as shown in the illustration below - modeling a possible itinerary out.
 To build a dateless timeline in PowerPoint, open the Office Timeline Plus add-in and:

 Quickly turn project data into professional timelines